Ogweno-D/alx-pre_course/README.md

-This is my first readme
+This is my first readme.

-I am currently part of the ALX  software engineering program.
+# I am currently part of the ALX  software engineering program.